criblio/appscope/website/src/pages/docs/cli-reference.md

   watch       Executes a scoped command on an interval

 Flags:
-  -h, --help   help for scope
+  -h, --help   Help for scope

 Use "scope [command] --help" for more information about a command.
 ```